travelnxtComponents/t-hotel-search/spec.md

 - Auto-suggest - Select value from suggested value but display short version of selection in text box
 - Auto-suggest - Spec should categorised with CITY / AIRPORT and POINTS OF INTEREST.
 - Auto-suggest - Pass on the location object of user selection.
+- Component Events - doSearch (Triggers	event with search data) and initializeSearch (Listens to this event to set defautl state as per data passed)

 ## Test Cases